 LEAF DAY BASICS

 Leaf Day service covers 52 districts with the highest concentration of mature street trees and leaves, about one third of the city.
-As of 2018, these services are now FREE.
-No fee to pay, no opting in or opting out.

 Find out if you are in a leaf district and plan for your Leaf Day pickup by using our address locator or contact information here: